The Project CCHAIN Linked Dataset

 The Project CCHAIN dataset adapted the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 This allows anyone to share (copy and redistribute) and adapt (remix, transform, and build upon) a work, as long as they give appropriate credit to the original creator.

-One exception, the tm_open_buildings table, follows the Open Database License (ODbL) as directed by its source, OpenStreetMap.
-Under the ODbL, users are free to use, modify, and distribute the database, but on top of CC BY 4.0’s attribution requirement, this license requires to share any modifications they make under the same ODbL license.
+However, please note that there are tables with different licenses: - The tm_open_buildings table, follows the Open Database License (ODbL) as directed by its source, OpenStreetMap.
+Under the ODbL, users are free to use, modify, and distribute the database, but on top of CC BY 4.0’s attribution requirement, this license requires to share any modifications they make under the same ODbL license. - The survey tables done by PACSII,informal_settlement_community_surveys_v1 and informal_settlement_community_surveys_v2, is under the CC BY-SA 4.0 license, which like ODbL, requires to share any modifications under the same CC BY-SA 4.0 license.
+Requests for access must be submitted to the Philippine Action for Community-Led Shelter Initiatives, Inc. (PACSII) in this form.

 These licenses promote open data principles, fostering collaboration and innovation while ensuring proper acknowledgment and transparency in the use of database resources.